 Article 36.
 Protection of personal data

 1. A State Party transferring personal data pursuant to this Convention shall do so subject to the conditions of that State Party’s domestic law and applicable international law.
-States Parties shall not be required to transfer personal data in accordance with this Convention if it cannot be provided in compliance with their applicable laws concerning the protection of personal data.
+States Parties shall not be required to transfer personal data in accordance with this Convention if the data cannot be provided in compliance with their applicable laws concerning the protection of personal data.
 They may also seek to impose conditions, in accordance with such applicable laws, to achieve compliance in order to respond to a request for personal data.
 States Parties are encouraged to establish bilateral or multilateral arrangements to facilitate the transfer of personal data.

 2. For personal data transferred in accordance with this Convention, States Parties shall ensure that the personal data received are subject to effective and appropriate safeguards in the respective legal frameworks of the States Parties.